Skip to content

 Make an Appointment

 A CT or CAT scan is a shortened name for computerized tomography.
 A CT scan takes pictures of the inside of the body.
 The pictures are more detailed than a typical x-ray.
-During a CT scan of the neck, pictures are taken of cross sections or slices of the neck.
+During a CT scan of the neck pictures are taken of cross sections or slices of the neck.
 Your doctor will use this information to determine the best treatment for you.

 • Wear clothing you can remove from the waist up.
 You will be given a gown to wear.

 The CT scan does not hurt.
 The radiology technologist will explain the CT scan to you before you start.
 Ask questions if you don't understand.
-Before the study you/your child will need to remove glasses, earrings, hearing aids, and dental appliances.
+Before the study you/your child will need to remove glasses, earrings, hearing aids and dental appliances.

-The CT scanner includes a table you will lie on and a doughnut-shaped ring.
+The CT scanner includes a table you will lie on and a doughnut shaped ring.
 You will lie still on the table while it advances through the ring.
 The technologist will give you instructions during the test.
-While you hold still, the table will move through the ring while pictures are taken.
+While you hold still the table will move through the ring while pictures are taken.
 It is important to lie still while the images are taken.
-You also will be asked to refrain from swallowing for a few seconds while the pictures are taken.
+You will also be asked to refrain from swallowing for a few seconds while the pictures are taken.